Organize windows, optimize screen space, and maximize your productivity with just a snap.

 Multiple desktops are great for keeping unrelated, ongoing projects organized, or for quickly switching desktops before a meeting.
 To create multiple desktops:

-On the taskbar, select Task view > New desktop.
+On the taskbar, select the Task view icon, then select New desktop.

 You can also choose different backgrounds for each desktop.
 To change a background: